stymo/xpy-50/README.md

 ## Overview
-Inspired by similar work targeting the DX-7 synth, the core idea is to take a synthesizer that has a powerful sound engine but somewhat unweildly programming interface and autogenerate patches for it based on a training set of patches.
+Inspired by similar work targeting the DX-7 synth, the core idea is to take a synthesizer that has a powerful sound engine but somewhat unwieldly programming interface and autogenerate patches for it based on a training set of patches.

 Initial data analysis on training data is [here](src/stats/README.md).